mozilla/marketplace-frontend-docs/docs/topics/usage.rst

 Usage
 =====

-This section is about setting up the frontend projects (which is very easy), and the command-line interface powered by our build system, `Marketplace Gulp
-<https://github.com/mozilla/marketplace-gulp>`_, that ships with each project.
+This section is about installation, command-line interface, and configuration of Marketplace frontend projects.

 Installation
 ------------